GeerxOS/Minecraft-Overviewer/README.rst

 Blog:
     https://overviewer.org/blog/

+Updated to Minecraft 26.2 (Thanks to Ai lol)
 **PLEASE NOTE: Overviewer is currently unmaintained.
 PRs will not be merged and issues will not be addressed.
 The website and repository will remain online and accessible.**